 Procedural justice centers on the idea that individuals’ perception of the fairness of a process determines how they respond to it.
 In this random assignment demonstration, child support programs are applying this principle to reframe their work with families as a respectful, problem-solving endeavor.

 Interim Findings from the Detroit Promise Path Evaluation

 The Detroit Promise allows the city’s high school graduates to attend local colleges tuition-free.
-To that existing scholarship the Detroit Promise Path adds campus coaches, monthly financial support, enhanced summer engagement, and messages informed by behavioral science.
-Early findings from the first year are positive.
+To that scholarship the Detroit Promise Path adds campus coaches, monthly financial support, enhanced summer engagement, and messages informed by behavioral science.
+Interim findings about persistence in school, full-time enrollment, and credit accumulation are all positive.

 This Excel tool is intended for colleges undertaking student success programs.
 It helps colleges set benchmarks: outcome measures that they can use over a defined time period to measure success relative to a prespecified target.

 This visual tool is intended to help colleges undertaking student success programs create process maps.
 A process map is a visual representation that breaks down a process into every decision point, communication, and activity involved from the perspective of a user — in this case, a student.

 The Early Implementation of College Promise Programs